 In addition to the automatic cashout of small payments, another situation may require payments without specific elections by plan participants.
 Many defined benefit plans specify that vested participants who have terminated employment are required to commence benefit distributions upon attainment of the plan’s normal retirement age.
 In this case, plan administrators need to provide suitable qualified joint and survivor (QJSA) notices prior to that date, and then put the benefit in pay status as the plan requires.
 In the absence of a waiver of the QJSA, a plan in this situation automatically begins distributions in the QJSA form.

 Remind participants of any opportunity to name beneficiaries.
 Many plan administrators have had to sort out competing claims for death benefits because of unclear or missing beneficiary designations.
 These disputes can sometimes result in costly litigation.
 Most plans must make a participant’s spouse the default beneficiary.
 If the plan offers a choice, and a participant wants survivor benefits paid to someone else, such as children, parents, or a favorite charity, a properly executed beneficiary designation is the ticket.
 Make a point of reminding plan participants to consider updating their beneficiary designations and let them know if they are required to use specific plan forms for making this designation.

 Identify lost participants with vested benefits.
 Returned plan notices, statements, or distribution checks should trigger timely research to find lost participants.
-The sooner searches are started, the more likely it will be that terminated participants whose addresses have changed can be located.
-Although default rollover IRAs can be set up for participants with benefit values up to the cashout limit, other missing participants must be addressed at some point, and DOL is now auditing the extent to which plan sponsors fulfill this obligation (see our March 15, 2016 For Your Information).
+The sooner searches are started, the more likely you’ll be able to locate terminated participants whose addresses have changed..
+Although default rollover IRAs can be set up for participants with benefit values up to the cashout limit, other missing participants must be addressed at some point, and DOL has been auditing the extent to which plan sponsors fulfill this obligation (see our March 15, 2016 For Your Information).
 More recently, audits have intensified with DOL alleging fiduciary breaches and assessing prohibited transaction penalties over missed payments.
-Under proposed rules, at plan termination, PBGC will accept funds to cover missing participants but will require the administrator to make a diligent effort, including the use of a locator service, to find former workers due a pension.
-Proposed changes to the program (see our October 5, 2016 For Your Information) would modify the search requirements to match DOL guidance for DC plans, including a requirement to search other employer plan records.
+Under proposed rules, at plan termination, PBGC will accept funds to cover missing participants – but will require the administrator to make a diligent effort, including the use of a locator service, to find former workers due a pension.
+Proposed changes to the program (see our October 5, 2016 For Your Information) would also modify the search requirements to match DOL guidance for DC plans, including a requirement to search other employer plan records.

 Address foreign asset reporting obligations.
 In an effort to address tax evasion, money laundering and terrorist financing concerns, compliance requirements mandate reporting of assets held by foreign financial institutions (including retirement plans) and benefit distributions to certain individuals.
 Plan fiduciaries will want to assess compliance with these requirements, particularly the Foreign Account Tax Compliance Act (FATCA), the Report of Foreign Bank and Financial Accounts (FBAR), and regulations issued by Treasury’s Office of Foreign Assets Control (OFAC).
 Our June 12, 2014 For Your Information outlines these requirements; our April 4, 2017 For Your Information provides an update on filing timing.

 Plan Amendments, Filings and Documentation

-Do your plan documents correctly describe the plan provisions as intended, and are summary plan descriptions and administrative procedures in sync with the official documents?
+Do your plan documents correctly describe the plan provisions as intended, and are summary plan descriptions (SPDs) and administrative procedures in sync with the official documents?
 Now that IRS has limited its determination letter program, an annual self-check should be considered.